 But then when I try to put in my pin number attached to the ticket the machine’s like NOPE, WRONG NUMBER so I stick it in again, real quick, and it’s like NOPE and I, without checking if I’m maaybe typing it in wrong, stick it in again and it’s like NOPE SO MUCH YOU CAN’T TYPE IT IN AGAIN, YOU TICKET THIEF, GO THINK ABOUT YOUR LIFE CHOICES and I’m like my life choices have been perfectly fine actually but THANKS for FRAMING ME FOR A CRIME I DIDN’T COMMIT

-Anyways so the terminal call-for-assistance doesn’t work, and I’m not sure why, but I can only assume that it’s because this city is viscerally rejecting my North Americanness, so I have no choice but to walk back to my apartment in the increasingly very hot Paris sun.
+Anyways so the terminal call-for-assistance doesn’t work, and I’m not sure why, but I can only assume that it’s because this city is viscerally rejecting my North Americanness, so I have no choice but to walk back to my apartment in the increasingly very hot Paris sun, to call the Velib help number from a real phone.
 I feel a small kinship with a partier who has accidentally spent the night with her best friend’s ex and drunk-called her own ex(es) several times in a single night and is, on sunday morning walking down a main street clutching broken heels in one hand and not enough change for bus fare in the other and is ultimately feeling rejected by life.
 Just a small kinship though, she probs had it harder than me, but maybe she should remove her exes’ numbers from her phone or she is a little bit asking for trouble.

 I was also hoping to stop by a bread place to get some nice bread to feel Adult and PseudoParisian but given the bike situation I can’t really do that now, but there’s a very nice bakery a few doors down from the apartment with light blue accent walls and a constant display of pasteries and cakes plus a guaranteed Nice score on Google, and I’m like, okay, get a pastry or two from there, whatever.